Skip to content

 Meteorites are hot when they land

-Contrary to popular belief, meteorites are typically cold or room temperature when they reach the ground.
-The frictional heating of atmospheric entry is brief and affects only the outer surface, while the interior remains cold from the deep-space environment.
+Contrary to popular belief, meteorites are typically cold or only mildly warm to the touch when they reach the ground.
+The intense frictional heating during atmospheric entry is brief and affects mainly the outer surface, while the interior, having spent ages in the cold of deep space, generally remains cold.

 What we know